sbrink/todox-phoenix/README.md

   - logged in user should be assigned as `current_user` conn assign
 5. Add links in layout for registering, logging in and logging out.

-**Hints:** There's an excellent section in the *Programming Phoenix* book about implementing user authentication (which the solution code is based on).
+**Hints:** Take a look at the `mix phoenix.gen.model` task.
+There's an excellent section in the *Programming Phoenix* book about implementing user authentication (which the solution code is based on).
 There are also many tutorials, for example: [User Authentication from Scratch in Elixir and Phoenix](http://nithinbekal.com/posts/phoenix-authentication/).
 You can take a look at the solution code, too.
-You should be already able to create an user model and relevant controllers and views.
+You should be already able to code an user model and relevant controllers and views.
 The only tricky part is the auth plug implemented in `web/controllers/auth.ex` in solution repo.

 **Follow up:** Having complete authentication, you can now rework the todo items resource to work with users, like this: